sigmacoy/macos-quick-action-pdf-converter/README.md

 ## Useful for
 - Converting lecture notes from .docx to PDF
 - Saving PowerPoint slides as PDF (preserves formatting)
-- BASICALLY Anyone who receives .pptx from teacher instead of PDF (basically my motivation)
+- ANYONE who receives .pptx from teacher instead of a PDF (basically my motivation)

 ## Steps